juanmism/Todo-List-API-in-Python-Flask-R/README.md

 ### DELETE /todos/<int:position>

-It's going to remove one todo based on a given position at the end of the url, and return the updated list of todos.
+It's going to remove one todo based on a given position at the end of the url, and return the updated list of todo